&

 • Particulate levels

-Patrwm presents each metric in its own card i.e. the map that displays the network area map or visits per day.
-Change the date range by selecting the calendar at the bottom left of the card or change the date range for all cards by selecting the calendar icon at the top right of the page (in the blue header bar).
+Patrwm presents each metric in its own panel i.e. the map that displays the network area map or visits per day.
+Change the date range by selecting the calendar at the bottom left of the panel or change the date range for all panels by selecting the calendar icon at the top right of the page (in the blue title bar).

-Change language from English to Welsh by selecting the CY or EN at the top right of the menu bar.
+Change language from English to Welsh by selecting the Hamburger menu (3 horizontal bars) at the top left hand side of the title bar.

-Build your own custom view of Patrwm’s data.
+You can build your own personalsied view in Patrwm.
 Just select the large blue plus icon at the bottom right of your screen.
 This enables you to select different locations and different metrics.
-The next time that you visit the site on the device it will display an updated custom view.
-Compare different places across the same metric i.e. age group and gender or just get a detailed view of one place.
+The next time that you visit the application on the device it will display an updated custom view based on your last selection.
+Compare different places across the same metric i.e. age group and gender or just build a detailed view of one place.

 Build a custom view

-Download the raw data by selecting the hamburger menu (three parallel horizontal lines) on the top right of each card.
+Download the data by selecting the hamburger menu (three parallel horizontal lines) on the top right of each panel.
 Data is downloaded as a CSV file which can be easily imported into a spreadsheet or database.
-You can also export the cards as graphics for use in reports or emails.
+You can also export the panels as graphics for use in reports or emails.

-Clear the page and start afresh by selecting the large X in the top menu bar.
+Clear the page and start afresh by selecting the oblique hamburger menu in the top right hand of the title bar.

 Clear page

-To add a card select the blue + sign at the bottom left of the screen.
+To add another panel select the blue + sign at the bottom left of the screen.
 You will be presented with a list of the locations that have Patrwm.
 Select the blue circle next to the place name and a drop down menu appears with all of the options.
 Select the options and then select ADD.
-To add more cards just select the big blue + at the bottom right of the screen.
+To add more panels just select the big blue + at the bottom right of the screen.

-To remove a card select REMOVE at the bottom right of the card.
+To remove a panel select REMOVE at the bottom right of the panel.

 DATA COLLECTION BY PORTH